AlephAlpha/Nekomata/doc/Builtins.md

 Choose an element from a list or a character from a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is non-deterministic.

 ### `emptyList` (`Ø`, `0 -> 1`)